florian-huber/molecular_fingerprint_comparisons/README.md

-# Beyond the boring bits: more subtle similarity measures using bit frequency weighing and count vectors
+# Count your bits: more subtle similarity measures using larger radius count vectors
 Code used to analyse and compare different molecular fingerprints.